Liver Surgery in Thailand Your guide to cost, top specialists & hospitals

 Days 1–3

 You are monitored in a high-dependency or intensive care setting with close attention to liver function, drain output, and pain control.
 Gentle mobilisation begins within 24 hours.
-Diet progresses from clear fluids as your body tolerates.
+Diet progresses from clear fluids to soft foods over the first two to three days as your bowel function returns.
 Blood tests track liver regeneration from the start.

 Days 4–7

 You transfer to the surgical ward.
 Walking distance increases daily with physiotherapy support.
 Drains are removed once output is minimal.
+Most patients are back on a normal diet before discharge.
 Liver function tests are repeated to confirm the remnant is regenerating.
 Most patients are discharged by day five to seven.

 Weeks 6–12